Policy 4:160

 District staff shall substitute non-hazardous material for hazardous substances whenever possible and minimize the quantity of hazardous substances stored in school facilities.
 No art or craft material containing a toxic substance shall be ordered or purchased for use in kindergarten through grade 6; material containing toxic substances may be used in grades 7 through 12 only if properly labeled according to state law.

-The Superintendent or a designee shall ensure that before the staff member begins a position requiring work with hazardous or toxic materials on a regular basis, he or she attends an approved training course on safe handling and use of such materials as required by 105 ILCS 5/10-20.17a.
+The Superintendent or a designee shall ensure that before the staff member begins a position requiring work with hazardous or toxic materials on a regular basis, the staff member will attend an approved training course on safe handling and use of such materials as required by 105 ILCS 5/10-20.17a.

 Infectious Materials

-The superintendent or a designee shall make available an Occupational Exposure Control Plan to eliminate or minimize occupational exposure to potentially infectious materials.
-The plan shall be reviewed and updated by the superintendent at least annually.
-The plan shall address the following issues:
+The Buildings and Grounds Supervisor shall prepare and distribute to all employees an Occupational Exposure Control Plan to eliminate or minimize occupational exposure to potentially infectious materials.
+The Plan shall comply with the Bloodborne Pathogens Standards adopted by state and federal regulatory agencies and an updated copy given to the Superintendent annually.
+The Plan shall address the following issues:

 Adopted: April 20, 1998